What is GMV?

 - Additional Side Costs (e.g. Maintenance Per Warranty)

-Therefore, since the GMV metric does NOT factor in any returns and discounts, the metric requires more in-depth diligence as GMV is a “raw” metric.
+Therefore, since the gross merchandise value does NOT factor in any returns and discounts, the metric requires more in-depth diligence as GMV is a “raw” metric.

 While GMV can provide insights regarding the revenue potential of the company, it fails to depict the profitability of the company.